DCC-EX/dcc-ex.github.io/docs/advanced-setup/supported-microcontrollers/wifi-mega.rst

    `ESP8266 Firmware Zipped </_static/files/esp8266/ESP8266_NonOS_AT_Bin_V1.7.4.zip>`_

 Install python if you don't already have it installed.
-This quick quide shows you how to check if you already have Python and how to install it if you don't:
+This quick guide shows you how to check if you already have Python and how to install it if you don't:

 https://wiki.python.org/moin/BeginnersGuide/Download

 Once you have Python installed, you will need to install esptool.py.
-Open a command prompt and use pip (or Homebrew on a MacOS) to find and install it from the web:
+Open a command prompt and use pip (or Homebrew on a macOS) to find and install it from the web:

 .. code-block::